Samsung HW-Q990D Soundbar

 Is the Samsung HW-Q990D good for Dolby Atmos movies?

-It works with non-Samsung TVs, but Samsung TVs unlock extras such as Q-Symphony and wireless Dolby Atmos in supported setups.
+No. Reviewers found it strong with non-Samsung displays too, but Samsung TVs unlock extras such as Q-Symphony and wireless Dolby Atmos.

 Consider This Instead